We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Tag: "Churn Risk, Competition"

-Detection criteria: evaluating alternatives, looking at other options, competitor names, switching to, compared to, heard about, demo with
+Detection criteria: The customer mentions evaluating alternatives, looking at other options, specific competitor names, or attending demos with other vendors

 Tag: "Churn Risk, Engagement"